linen-app/artis/README.md

 $ seth send "$DS_PROXY" "execute(address,bytes memory)(bytes32)" "$LEVERAGER" "$CALLDATA"
 ```

-## How to top-up collateral to the underlying loan and watch its state
+## How to top-up collateral and track the underlying loan

 All assets and loan ownership stays on your proxy wallet, Artis smart contracts are used as bytecode and do not store any state or assets.
 Therefore you can manage the underlying loan with some 3rd party tools.
-With MakerDAO as underlying lending protocol, you can manage underlying CDP with help of [CDP portal](https://cdp.makerdao.com).
-For example, you can top-up collateral or see a liquidation price.
+With MakerDAO as the underlying lending protocol, you can manage a CDP with the help of [CDP portal](https://cdp.makerdao.com).
+For example, you may top-up your collateral or view the liquidation price.

 You can also use MakerDAO protocol explorers, like [LoanScan](https://loanscan.io) to see all the transactions that executed under the hood and see your CDP balance and collateral supplied.